cloudiator/cloudiator.github.io/_docs/tutorial.md

 1. A short introduction on the sample application (Mediawiki).
 2. We will describe an Openstack Cloud so that it can be used with Cloudiator.
 3. We will describe Mediawiki using bash scripts so it can be deployed with Cloudiator.
-4. We will deploy Mediawiki with Cloudiator.
+4. We will deploy Mediawiki using Cloudiator.
 5. We will add a Scaling Rule and use Cloudiator's Adaptation mechanism to scale MediaWiki.

+Each step will be two-fold.
+First it will describe and explain the steps needed in detailed, also providing detailed knowledge and background information.
+At the end, each section will describe the actions required to execute the steps with the Cloudiator toolset, using a) the REST-API, b) our java client and
+c) our user interface.